davidgiven/fluxengine/doc/using.md

 	useful for using very old drives with FluxEngine itself.
 If you use this option, then any index marks in the sampled flux are, of course, garbage.

-  - `--flux_sink.rescale=X`
+  - `--flux_source.rescale=X, --flux_sink.rescale=X`

-  When writing a floppy on a drive that doesn't match the source file rpm, the flux periods can be scaled to compensate.
-For example, to write a PC-98 1.2MB (360rpm) floppy using a 300rpm floppy drive:
+  When reading or writing a floppy on a drive that doesn't match the original drive RPM, the flux periods can be scaled to compensate.

-  `--flux_sink.rescale=1.2`
+  For example, to read or write a PC-98 1.2MB (360rpm) floppy using a 300rpm floppy drive:

+  `--flux_source.rescale=1.2 --flux_sink.rescale=1.2`

 ## Visualisation